AtnNn/haskell-rethinkdb/README.md

 # RethinkDB Haskell Driver #

-This driver works with versions 1.8 and above of [RethinkDB](http://rethinkdb.com).
+This driver targets versions 1.12 of [RethinkDB](http://rethinkdb.com).
+Most operations also work on older versions.

 Documentation: